About Us

 • Competence — doing things that make you feel capable, valuable, and appropriately stretched

-Beyond her research, Jacqueline is also the creative force behind the SecondAct SG brand identity — bringing the same thoughtfulness and precision to our visual language as she brings to everything else.
+Beyond her research, Jacqueline is also the creative force behind the SecondAct brand identity — bringing the same thoughtfulness and precision to our visual language as she brings to everything else.